33%

 Lac de L’Hongrin is a reservoir and it is forbidden to swim in it.
 Actually, after talking with some people and gathering information here and there, most reservoirs are forbidden to swim in.
 But, this is typically for legal reasons.
 I will do my best effort to ask the electricity companies before, to let them know and learn how to minimise the risk.
 But they don’t always answer, so I reserve myself the right to breach some of those limitations.
 Please don’t sue me.

-I took the liberty to exclude some “lakes” which, given their surface area, would have been in the 100 largest in switzerland.
+I took the liberty to exclude some “lakes” which, given their surface area, would have been in the 100 largest in Switzerland.
 The Häftli and the Alter Rhein are both old river beds of the Aare and the Rhine, respectively.
 I don’t think many people consider them as lakes, and they would have been a bit boring from a crossing point of view.

 Finally, sometimes, tragically, spontaneous lakes appear out of nowhere but shall not be considered, for obvious reasons.